PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Was present for Hrothgar's birth while wearing a dragonshard fragment
 	- Left shortly after once he realized what he had caused
 - Hrothgar Ulfr
-	- Why did he usurp?
-	- Feelings of greed and envy
 	- Was born when a piece of the fractured shard was nearby, tainting his soul
 	- Slowly gained unnatural (sorcerer-like) powers that use his evil and rage as fuel, increasing the dark cancers hold on him
+	- Fueled by these emotions and the dark taint on his soul, he led a group of clan members and usurped his brother's
 - Old Clan members
 	- Some were swayed by Hrothgar
 	- Most others remain loyal to Bjorn